snehexcel/recipe-api/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 ## 📧 Contact

-If you have any questions or suggestions, please contact me at [pranjalk449@gmail.com](mailto:pranjalk449@gmail.com).
+If you have any questions or suggestions, please contact me at [snehabaranwal5613@gmail.com](mailto:snehabaranwal5613@gmail.com).